What are Dentures?

 Dentures are removable; however, patients should be advised that dentures are fragile and should be treated with care.
 Over time, dentures will wear down and will need adjustments in order to stay comfortable and fit properly.
-Patients should schedule routine checkups with their dentist in order to keep their dentures in good working order.
+Patients should schedule routine checkups with their dentist in Mesa, AZ in order to keep their dentures in good working order.

 What are Partials?

 Partial dentures are removable dental appliances that are used when some teeth are missing.
 These devices are crafted out of dental resin and plastic, making them lightweight and natural-looking.
 Partial dentures are designed to restore function and appearance to your smile.

 Partials are made of a thin metal framework that holds plastic or porcelain teeth.
 A partial denture is removable and can be taken in and out, unlike a full denture.
 A partial denture is a good option for people who are missing a few teeth and who have the strength to be able to wear a removable denture.

 How are Dentures/Partials used?